-‘Discovery’ by Florence Ripley Mastin is a three stanza poem which is separated into three uneven sets of lines and one final line, or monostitch.
+‘Discovery’ by Florence Ripley Mastin is a three-stanza poem which is separated into three uneven sets of lines and one final line, or monostich.
 The first stanza contains ten lines, the second, five, and the third, seven.
 There is also one concluding single line by itself at the end.

 ‘Discovery’ is written in free verse, meaning that there is no consistent rhyme scheme, or pattern of meter, to the poem.
 The lines vary greatly in length, with some containing only three words, while others stretch to eight or nine.

 The poem begins with the speaker stating that she is in the woods, walking down a “gray path.”
 There is nothing too bright or bold before her.
 In fact, everything is quite peaceful.
 There are a few interesting sounds, and a beautiful lilac on the forest floor, but nothing more than that.